fusion809/fusion809.github.io-retired/pages/republic/13-referendum.md

 * The ability to temporarily veto legislation&mdash;if they believe the bill is legally invalid&mdash;pending a review by the HC.

-* The ability to dismiss the Government and install a caretaker Government, after dissolving the Parliament and calling a new election, if and only if:
+* The ability to dismiss the Government and install a caretaker Government&mdash;after dissolving the Parliament and calling a new election&mdash;if and only if:

     * There is strong evidence of mass corruption, or other criminal misconduct, among members of the Government.
 This evidence must be strong enough to practically ensure a conviction for at least three members of the Government, or ten members of the Parliament.
     * The Government has broken its pre-election promises, in a deliberate, wilful way.
 Note: this does *not* include failing to pass a bill that would have fulfilled a promise, due to too few people voting in favour of it.
 If the Government tried to pass a bill to a fulfil a promise, but it was defeated, like in the Senate, then that is not to be held against them.